DaTingYeQing/Blender-ai-geometry-nodes/DESIGN.md

 So my judgment is:

-> **How strong the AI is, in the end, depends on you.**
+> **How strong the AI is, in the end, depends on you.

 If you understand Geometry Nodes well, **you can perhaps abstract it into tasks that help the AI**; conversely, however strong the AI is, it lacks the person who points it in the right direction.

 ## 10. Finally

-**There were many, many other ideas besides these, but eventually I always ran into the limits of my own ability — and the limits of AI design.
+**There were many, many other ideas besides these, but eventually I always ran into the limits of my own ability.
 So I consider the project incomplete: a work in progress.**
+> This project doesn't seem to have much point — it's not really worth doing.
+What would be meaningful to me is getting hands-on with AI.**